 Now coming to the next step, what is it?

-You mentioned about have gone through some training.
+You mentioned having gone through some training.
 Kindly elaborate.

-S. Zutshi: I underwent various training programs such as ‘I-discover-I’ – a Leadership Development Programme by Britannia, Henkel Asia Pacific ‘Managerial Competency Assessment Programme’, Coats Viyella ‘Global Leadership programme for Young Mangers’ at Singapore to name few.
+S. Zutshi: I underwent various training programs such as ‘I-discover-I’ – a Leadership Development Programme by Britannia, Henkel Asia Pacific ‘Managerial Competency Assessment Programme’, Coats Viyella ‘Global Leadership program for Young Mangers’ at Singapore to name a few.
 These sessions were good and gave me a different perspective and outlook.

 You have been out of Kashmir for quite some time.
 During the past decade or so how many times did you visit your homeland and do you still have ties with that place?